A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Mitigating the Challenges

-This section elaborates how the methods reviewed in previous section mitigate the challenges introduced in Section~\ref{section:challenges}, to help a practitioner make an informed choice about the method that may address the challenges in her domain.
+Next, we elaborate how the foundational methods reviewed in Section~\ref{sec:PrimaryMethods} mitigate the various challenges for \irl{} introduced in Section~\ref{sec:challenges}.
+Technical challenges often drive the development of methods.
+Hence, in addition to situating the overall progress of the field, this section will help the reader make an informed choice about the method that may address the challenges in her particular domain.
+We have also included techniques that purposefully extend some of the foundational methods to address a specific challenge.